Wow. That’s really pretty! (^^)

 What kind of work place is it?
 Obviously if you worked at a fish and chips store or something then it would be but I think that if it was an office, it’d be fine!
 XD

 Okay, cool! =] Lol I’m glad you took that as a joke as I’d hope cos I worried that you might misinterpret the “fish and chips shop” bit as rude!
 XD What do your workmates usually wear?
 I think that’s an important thing to consider.
-I can completely imagine someone wearing that blue dress in movies and just regularly too!posted almost 5 years ago
+I can completely imagine someone wearing that blue dress in movies and just regularly too!posted about 5 years ago

 The style looks fine for officewear as in form, colour and cut.
 But the material does make it look eveningish(again making up words).
 Also I can’t quite make it out how long is it, knee-lenght?

 I agree with MiuSan that the material makes it seem on the formal side, but I think it’s fine for work, especially if you wear it with conservative accessories like basic black pumps and a blazer or something.
 And if the v in front dips too deep, wear a camisole.
 Like most things it’s all how you style it.posted about 5 years ago